Polydile/dile-components/packages/dile-input/README.md

 - **disabled**: on true, the element is disabled
 - **errored**: on true, the element is marked as error
 - **disableAutocomplete**: on true, the input autocomplete HTML featured is disabled
+- **selectOnFocus**: allways select the content of the input on focus

 ## Styling